Ujjwal0919/Provenance-Builder/README.md

 ### Approach

+For demonstartion point of view a sensor and robotic arm IIOT systems is

 1. **Default Provenance Model**: The project starts by defining a standard or default data flow model using the `prov` library.
 This model represents an expected and legitimate flow of data within the system.

 2. **Log-Based Provenance Model Generation**: Log files containing system or application activities are processed to create a provenance model specific to these logs.
 This model encapsulates the data flow derived solely from the observed log activities.